Join Here | Log In

 Related article: Mercury detoxification genes

 Tradeoffs!
-Positive benefits of MTHFR C677T
+Positive benefits of MTHFR SNPs

 You may wonder why MTHFR variants with such negative effects are so common in all population groups.
 It seems like a variant that should have been weeded out with natural selection.
 One thing I’ve noticed is that for common negative variants, there is almost always a positive effect that balances it out.
+Let’s explore the potential positive benefits of MTHFR SNPs.

-Studies finding protective effects:
+Studies finding protective effects against cancer:

 • A meta-analysis found that two copies of the C677T variant (AA genotype) decrease the risk of colon cancer by about 20%![ref]